What does an associate do?

 Commissioned sales associates are professionals who conduct sale transactions that can generate additional compensation by increasing selling operations.
 These associates are must collaborate successfully with fellow associates in regard to sales and commission distribution.
 They must provide excellent customer service so that they can establish long term relationships with customers and ensure high satisfaction.
 Commissioned sales associates must also assist the department managers with visual merchandising to arrange racks so that they can place and stock new merchandise.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from associates resumes, they are more likely to have skills like "patients," "cleanliness," "windows," and "hr."
-But a commissioned sales associate might have skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."
+The required skills of the two careers differ considerably.
+For example, associates are more likely to have skills like "patients," "cleanliness," "windows," and "hr."
+But a commissioned sales associate is more likely to have skills like "excellent organizational," "excellent interpersonal," "customer relationships," and "commission sales."

 A technician/sales associate is someone who promotes the products or services of an enterprise through customer service.
 Sales associates are in charge of greeting the customers and guiding them through the products.
 They are the ones who provide answers to questions from customers, ensuring a pleasant experience for the guests.
 It is also part of their job to process the payment of the customers and package their purchased goods.
 They need to develop skills in customer service, communication, and sales strategy.